 How do I get to one of the stores in the Hyde Park Square Area?

 While there will not be meter parking spots available in the square during the entire day, we do encourage you to park in one of the public lots on Edwards (behind Arthur’s and behind US Bank across from Hyde Park school).
 All of our friends at the Hyde Park Square Business Association will be open during the day!
 Please don’t forget to bring your wallets and help us support the local businesses who help us fight cancer!
-Representatives of the Hyde Park Square Business Association and the Blast will be located around the event and at detours to help direct you to a parking spot and answer any questions regarding parking for customers and event participants.
+Representatives of the Blast will be located around the event and at detours to help direct you to a parking spot and answer any questions regarding parking for customers and event participants.

 Dan Lee